yujunz/gitlab.com-runbooks/troubleshooting/cicd/README.md

 1. Runner reads received payload and creates a set of containers: helper (to clone sources, to download/upload artifacts and caches), build (to run user-provided script), services (provided in `.gitlab-ci.yml`),
 1. Once all containers do finish the result of the job is sent do GitLab,

-### Name Spaces
+### Namespaces
 Jobs are bundled into namespaces.
 Usually, this is a user or group.
 But there is an exception: projects with less than 10 jobs are all lumped together into a common namespace.
-This helps ease the number of name spaces from being too large.
+In prometheus this is an empty label `namespaces=""`, and in grafana this showes up as `namespace: namespace`.
+This helps ease the number of namespaces from being too large.

 ### Creating machines